 Portland, Oregon’s connection to Ireland and Irish America

 The Portland Hibernian Society exists for anyone who wants to get together with like-minded people to learn more about Ireland - its history, its culture, its people, its politics.
-Check out our newsletter.
-Hibernian Independent newsletter.
-Welcome to our website.
+We gather on the Third Thursday of the month (Sept. through July) at Kells Restaurant (112 SW Second Ave Portland).
+You never know what we’ll be getting up to.
+The PHS also publishes a newsletter The PDX Hibernian Independent.

 Portland’s Irish Potato Famine Memorial